 A pituitary tumor is a tumor located on the pituitary gland, which is located behind the nasal passages below the brain.
 Patients may have a this tumor if they experience symptoms such as headache, loss of vision, decreased libido, nausea, dry skin, growth failure, intolerance to cold, fatigue, constipation, abnormal blood pressure, frequent urination and more.
 Depending on the size and location of the tumor, most patients must receive corrective surgery.

-Before the surgery, our sinus surgeons will consult with a neurosurgeon, as the pituitary gland is intracranial, and a team approach ensures the best outcome.
-In preparation, the team of surgeons may use CT or MRI scans to learn as much about the tumor as possible, in order to predict the best surgical approach and/or to determine if the tumor has invaded other structures.
+Before the surgery, our sinus surgeons will consult with a neurosurgeon.
+The pituitary gland is intracranial, and a team approach ensures the best outcome.
+In preparation, the team of surgeons may use CT or MRI scans to learn as much about the tumor as possible.
+This allows the team to predict the best surgical approach and/or to determine if the tumor has invaded other structures.
 If the tumor has spread to other tissue, a different surgical approach may be necessary to remove it in its entirety.

 During a transsphenoidal pituitary tumor resection, a rhinologist passes an endoscope and other surgical instruments through the nose to open the sphenoid sinus.
 After opening, the surgeon is able to reach the pituitary gland and remove the tumor.